MarkBebawy/Computational-Science-The-Hodgkin-Huxley-model/README.md

 and the verification of the model.
 See the GUI for details.

 #### experiments.py
 A class for the temperature experiments.
+This class is a child of the abstract parameter experiment class.
+This class allows to test the effect of changing any parameter on AP duration.

+## animation.py
+Code for running animation.
+Run to generate animation of action potential.

 #### gui.py
 Code for generating the GUI.